 RUNNING BAMBOOS (many species and genera; Phyllostachys, Bambusa, and Pseudosasa are the most destructive).
 Many bamboos send runners great distances, under pavement and edging.
 Once established, they form impenetrable thickets that are almost impossible to eradicate.
 PLANT BAMBOOS ONLY IN CONTAINERS, NEVER IN OPEN SOIL.
 PREVENT FROM SPREADING OUT DRAINAGE HOLES.
 Control: (1) - an enormous job; (10) or (11).
-For Bamboo, a herbicidal treatment we have used with no impact on non-target plants is to cut stump, generally with a loppers, at the base to form a slight cup.
-We squirt in 5% glyphosate with a non-ionic surfactant.
-The half life of glyphosate is 25 days and it does not migrate thru the soil to other plants.
-At Lowe's we obtain Roundup Pro EPA Reg.
-No. 524-475.
-The surfactant is harmless to herptiles unlike the surfactant with regular Roundup according to guidance from the National Park Service.

-RECOMMENDED ALTERNATIVES TO BAMBOO
+RECOMMENDED ALTERNATIVES TO BAMBOO: